-After your injury happens, you can thirty days to file a “notice of injury” with your employer.
-It’s very important to do this as soon as possible after the injury so as not to delay the process.
+Submit a Notice of Injury to your employer within 30 days of the injury occurring.
+It is critical to file this notice as soon as the injury occurs to prevent delays to the compensation claim process.
 Without the notice, your actual workers’ compensation claim can’t start yet.

 - Where on the work site the injury happened